adamdjbrett/podcasts.rs-rss.com/content/pages/podcasts.md

 ---
 layout: page
-title: Sites
+title: Podcasts
 eleventyExcludeFromCollections: true
-permalink: /sites/
+permalink: /podcasts/
-canonical: /sites/
+canonical: /podcasts/
 ---

 This is a list of RSS feeds added to the aggregator.
 Modify it by adding / editing files in `content/sites` directory.